 SOC for Cybersecurity

-Due to today’s increased awareness of cyber threats, organizations of all types are under increasing pressure to demonstrate that they are managing these threats and have effective processes and controls in place.
+Due to today’s increased awareness of cyber threats, organizations of all types are under added pressure to demonstrate that they are mitigating threats and have effective processes and controls in place.
 To address this the AICPA developed a SOC audit for analyzing the effectiveness of an organization’s cybersecurity practices and risk management.
 In this type of audit, a third-party CPA will report on the organization’s cybersecurity risk management program as a whole and report back their findings and decision on whether the organization is compliant.
 Ultimately this type of SOC audit helps reduce uncertainty and build resilient organizations by evaluating the effectiveness of existing cybersecurity processes.
-This information can help senior management, boards of directors, analysts, investors, and business partners gain a better understanding of the organization and its efforts.

 Why Conduct a SOC Cybersecurity Audit?

 Though most commonly SOC audits are conducted upon a customer’s request, an organization can still seek to obtain this type of certification to add to their credibility.
 This can be especially useful for service providers who handle their customer’s financial information or data.
 The AICPA’s SOC for Cybersecurity can provide an extra layer of assurance of the practices and controls within an organization’s cybersecurity risk management, which will build trust for customers and investors.
 In this type of audit CPA firms will deploy teams of CPAs, IT professionals, and cybersecurity specialists to conduct a thorough and comprehensive audit of an organization’s cybersecurity risk management program, with the goal of ultimately determining whether the business is SOC compliant or not.

 This reporting framework helps organizations communicate the effectiveness of their cybersecurity risk management programs via the three following components:

 - Management’s Description of an Organization’s Cybersecurity Risk Management Program